dhutapratama/docs/migrations.md

     $table->index(['account_id', 'created_at']);

-When creating an index, Laravel will automatically generate an index name based on the table, column names, and the index type, but you may pass a second argument to the method to specify the index name yourself:
+When creating an index, Lets will automatically generate an index name based on the table, column names, and the index type, but you may pass a second argument to the method to specify the index name yourself:

     $table->unique('email', 'unique_email');

 <a name="available-index-types"></a>
 #### Available Index Types

-Laravel's schema builder blueprint class provides methods for creating each type of index supported by Laravel.
+Lets's schema builder blueprint class provides methods for creating each type of index supported by Lets.
 Each index method accepts an optional second argument to specify the name of the index.
 If omitted, the name will be derived from the names of the table and column(s) used for the index, as well as the index type.
 Each of the available index methods is described in the table below:

 Command  |  Description
 -------  |  -----------